pfichtner/pfichtner-freetz/README.md

 git clone https://github.com/Freetz-NG/freetz-ng.git
 ```

-### You could checkout inside the pfichtner/freetz container but if you delete the container (e.g. when updating to a newer version of it) you'll lose everything you put meanwhile in this contaier e.g. (intermediate) build results!
+### You could checkout inside the pfichtner/freetz container
+But if you delete the container (e.g. when updating to a newer version of it) you'll lose everything you put meanwhile in this container e.g. (intermediate) build results!
 The first time start looks like:
 ```
 # start docker container (will start /bin/bash)